 Equally important, I emphasize the need for self-responsibility and dedication in my courses.
 That is so that you can come out empowered and with a direct experience of a deep self-care, knowing that you have the ability to hold yourself through anything.

 Each of my courses is suitable both for people who are new to inner work and those with extensive experience in it.
 A direct testament to that are the numerous women who have repeated the journey through SensualSelf Program.
 Some of them I've known for years and I have directly witnessed the immense depth and emotional intelligence they have developed in that time.
-And yet, they choose to repeat the journey.
+And yet, they choose to repeat the journey - to uncover the next level of integration and clarity.

 Can this work support you when you're in the process of treating a complex psychological or emotional condition?